curtpond/webdata/README.md

 # 📊 Web Traffic Data Analysis

-An experimental project to define a scoring system for analyzing web article performance using statistical methods.
+An experimental project to define a scoring system for analyzing web article performance using statistical methods. - This project is inspired by research in digital content optimization.
+Specifically, what insights can we find in analyzing content that could then be used to maximize the value of future content relative to the effort of creating it?

 ## 🎯 Project Overview